 - How to Make Sage Tea?

 The last question above we can answer right now: The Kent and Sussex Tea and Coffee Company.
 We are an establishment that takes pride in packing every Loose Tea, including this one, fresh to order.
 The same applies to our Fruit Tisanes and Fresh Coffee, too, thus ensuring quality and consistency.

 So, why not put the kettle on, make a cuppa, settle in, and enjoy the blog?

 Sage (Salvia officinalis) is an evergreen plant belonging to the Lamiaceae family.
 This is the same family as lavender (Lavandula), mint (Mentha), rosemary (Rosmarinus officinalis), and thyme (Thymus vulgaris) among others.

-This plant originally flourished in the Mediterranean region.
-From there, it has since spread throughout the majority of the world.
-However, it generally prefers warmer climates with dry soils.
-Common locations to find it include meadows and fields.
+It is native to the Mediterranean region, although it has since spread through much of the world.
+Generally, however, it prefers warmer climates with dry soils.

-Every year (usually late spring to early summer) it develops white, purple, pink or, most commonly, lavender-coloured flowers.
+Every year (typically late spring to early summer), it develops white, purple or pink flowers.
 These flowers contain both male (stamens) and female (pistil) reproductive organs.